 Vegetables: When you are sautéing vegetables on the stovetop, simply replace the oil you normally use with water or vegetable broth.
 You can use other liquids too, but these are the most common oil replacements for sautéing.
 Vegetables naturally have a lot of water in them, which releases when they are cooked, so this is why we only need to add a small amount of water or broth.
 Just keep an eye on your pan so that your vegetables don’t stick; I keep a glass of water nearby so I’m ready.

 Your food can quickly stick or burn if all the water cooks off and you are not paying attention.
-When sautéing vegetables like onions, celery, mushrooms, and bell peppers, heat up your skillet or pot (non-stick or stainless steel) with a couple tablespoons of water in the bottom, and when it starts to crackle, add the vegetables, keeping them moving with a wooden spoons for a few minutes until they soften.
+When sautéing vegetables like onions, celery, mushrooms, and bell peppers, heat up your skillet or pot (non-stick or stainless steel) with a couple tablespoons of water in the bottom, and when it starts to crackle, add the vegetables, keeping them moving with a wooden spoon for a few minutes until they soften.
 Sautéing allows the natural sugars to release and intensify.
 The nice thing about sautéing in water or broth is that you end up tasting more of the food instead of the oil.

 If you are roasting or baking vegetables, you also do not need to use oil.
 We have been taught that we need to first coat chopped vegetables, French fries, tofu, tempeh, etc. in oil, or in an oil-based marinade, but the oil is simply not necessary.
 These foods will still cook, and if left in long enough, they will lightly brown.
 Depending on what you are baking, a little crispiness can be achieved if that is your goal (with something like fries).